adi-de-masi/tasko.nvim/README.md

 Important: Somewhere in the file, ideally at the end, you need the task metadata formatted as such:

--- key: value
--- id: an-id-3524
+-- id:
+-- provider_id:
 -- priority: 1
+-- due: "2024-11-23"
+-- is_completed: false
+-- updated_time:
+-- edited_time:
 ```
 - `TaskoList` Displays all tasks you haven't completed yet.
 Options: `today` = shows only tasks you marked as due today or that are already overdue.
 - `TaskoNew` Creates a new task locally.
 The new markdown file is written to disk with the title you gave.
-- `TaskoPush` Optional for users who like to send their tasks to an upstream service like Todoist.
-The current buffer must be a tasko task.
+To sync it, use `TaskoPush`
+- `TaskoPush` When editing a task, this command will send the updates to the server.
 - `TaskoFetch` Overrides the current task with the version that's stored on the provider side.
-- `TaskoFetchAll` Fetches all open tasks from the provider.
+- `TaskoFetchAll` Fetches all open tasks from the provider, overriding all local tasks.
+- `TaskoSyncAll` Synchronizes your tasks with the server as follows: Fetches new tasks and overrides unedited local tasks with the server state.
+Pushes new and edited tasks to the server.
-- `TaskoDone` Marks a task as done.
+- `TaskoDone` Marks a task both locally and server-side as done.
 Remark: Updating the `-- is_completed: true|false` meta information has no effect on the provider.
+- `TaskoReopen` Reopens a closed task both locally and server-side.

 ## Contributing